Extreme Caribbean Adventures

 Long-Distance Swimming: British Virgin Islands

-If swimming is your thing, why not take a vacation in which you can do the backstroke, butterfly, crawl or float in the most exquisite water on the planet?
-SwimVacation hosts swimmers of all abilities for week-long trips on a trimaran sailing yacht.
-Guests can participate in at least 2 guided, 1- to 3-mile open ocean swims daily, as well as stroke clinics with trained guides.
+If swimming is your thing, why not take a vacation in which you can do the backstroke, butterfly or crawl — or maybe just float — in the most exquisite water on the planet?
+SwimVacation hosts swimmers of all abilities for weeklong trips on a trimaran sailing yacht.
+Guests can participate in at least 2 guided, 1- to 3-mile open-ocean swims daily, as well as stroke clinics with trained guides.

 Non-swimming friends can enjoy lots of activities while based on the yacht as well, including snorkeling, waterskiing, kneeboarding, wakeboarding, sand-castle building, shopping, hiking and napping.

 WindsurfingBelize is quickly becoming a popular tourist destination for adventurous travelers because of the vast array of outdoor activities available to do, including windsurfing.
 For intermediate windsurfers, the best time to travel to Belize is between July and November.
 The country’s windy season spans from February to July.
 960 1280

 PaddleboardingGo paddleboarding at Long Caye.
 The calm lagoon is perfect for learning the easy skills necessary to control the board.
 Paddleboarding or stand up paddling has become the hottest new sport on the water, and now it is the fastest growing paddle sport in the country.
 960 1280